If you have opened the timbers to investigate

 The queen is probably laying a thousand eggs a day so your effort is just a set-back.

 It is probable the colony will continue their attack but maybe from a different direction (or even attack the replacement timber in a month or so).

-Your best next step is to inspect adjoining timbers and the rest of the building using a torch and a sounding tool such as the handle of a small screwdriver or knife.
+Your best next step is to inspect for termites in adjoining timbers and the rest of the building using a torch and a sounding tool such as the handle of a small screwdriver or knife.
 A full description of how you can inspect your home is given later.